xclarifyio/clarify-ruby/README.md

 By default, it uses the newest version of the API.
 If you want to use a specific version use:

+## Usage

     Clarify::Bundle.new.find_all       # uses default version
     Clarify::Bundle.new(4).find_all    # uses version 4

-## Usage

-TODO: Write usage instructions here

 ## Contributing